SEB-10-Bahrain/seb-installfest-early-2024/windows-10/README.md

 ## Zsh

-Bash is Ubuntu's default shell (command interpreter), but Z shell is the shell of taste and class, so that's what we will use.
+Bash is Ubuntu's default shell (command interpreter), but Z shell is more commonly used in modern systems by default, so that's what we will use.
 Install it with this command, and accept the changes to be made by entering **`Y`** when prompted to continue:

 ```bash
 sudo apt install zsh